okize/copy-files-to-other-repositories/README.md

           required: false
   ```

   As a result you will be able to run your workflow manually by providing specific repository name.
-If name is not provided, action will fallback to run against all repositores.
+If name is not provided, action will fallback to run against all repositories.
 If wrong repo name is provided under `repo_name`, the action will fail.

   <img src="workflow_dispatch_custom_repo.png" alt="flow diagram" width="40%">